strtok/marwood/README.md

     +----------------------------+
 ```

+### ENTER

-The lambda function itself will immediately execute the ENTER instruction to
+The procedure's byte code will immediately execute the ENTER instruction to
 finish setting up the stack.

-The ENTER instruction pushes the previous frame's
+The ENTER instruction performs the following in order:
-BP on the stack and points BP to the last argument in the current call frame.
+*
+* Error if SP[-2] does not match the lambda's expected operand count
+* PUSH %bp
+* MOV %sp[-4] %bp

-BP will be used by the procedure to access arguments on the stack.
+Offsets to %bp will be used by the procedure to access arguments on the stack
+as seen below.

+Here's the instructions for the example `add` procedure:

 ```
     ENTER